-When I started this project in 2015, I sought out way to manipulate images: to resize them on click, to compare two images, and to embed high-resolution viewing.
+When I started this project in 2015, I sought out ways to manipulate images: to resize them on click, to compare two images, and to embed high-resolution viewing.
 In 2019, the Image Interoperability Framework (IIIF) is making these tasks easier every day.
-In the coming months, I hope to develop a second version of this project based on two Shore prints in the collection of the Art Institute of Chicago.
+In future work, I hope to develop a second version of this project based on two Shore prints in the collection of the Art Institute of Chicago.

 Time and Space